Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation

 \subsection{UMAP analysis}

-\cref{fig:UMAP} shows the UMAP~\cite{mcinnes2018umap} for the Mini-ImageNet and CropDisease datasets, before and after training.
-The top graphs show that since the pseudo-classes are less likely to be chosen in areas where many base domain classes exist, they would compact those areas of the latent space.
-The bottom graphs reveal that the condensation of the base class clusters results in stretching the latent space and enhancing the separation of the target domain classes.
+\cref{fig:UMAP} shows the UMAP~\cite{mcinnes2018umap} for the 64 classes of Mini-ImageNet and 38 classes of the CropDisease datasets, before and after training.
+The top graphs show that, since the pseudo-classes are less likely to be chosen in areas where many base domain classes exist, they would compact those areas of the latent space.
+The bottom graphs reveal that condensing the base-class clusters stretches the latent space and enhances the separation of the target-domain classes.

-The interactions or dynamics between the embeddings of the rotated images plus the real images' embeddings on the UMAP graphs might be complicated, as there are many classes.
+The interactions or dynamics between the embeddings of rotated images and those of real images on the UMAP graphs might be complex, given the many classes.
 Besides, if we want to observe the base and target classes at the same time, the number of classes will explode.
-Therefore, it requires a comprehensive future research to study the other possible effects or nuances of applying \Gls{ours}.
+Therefore, it requires comprehensive future research to study the other possible effects or nuances of applying \Gls{ours}.